AML Technology Trends: What You Need To Know in 2023

 - Provide the ability to bypass AML regulations designed for traditional transactions

 However, cryptocurrency isn’t infallible.
-Earlier this year in the United States, the Department of Justice announced that it had seized $3.6billion worth of cryptocurrency stolen during a criminal hack.¹ Two people were arrested for attempting to launder the stolen cryptocurrency.
+In February 2022, the United States Department of Justice announced that it had seized $3.6 billion worth of cryptocurrency stolen during a criminal hack.¹ Two people were arrested for attempting to launder the stolen cryptocurrency.

 Even before this, regulations were evolving.
-The EU 5th Anti-Money Laundering Directive (5AMLD), put into effect in 2020, attempted to address some significant issues.
+The EU 5th Anti-Money Laundering Directive (5AMLD), put into effect in 2020, attempted to address some significant issues in banking industry compliance.
 This includes anonymity, with the 5AMLD focusing on transparency in company registration and legal arrangements, while clients based in high-risk territories are now subject to compulsory enhanced due diligence.² Cryptocurrency compliance has become even more of a focus following the introduction of the 6th Anti-Money Laundering Directive (6AMLD).